TheAllFather000/CVision/README.md

-CVision - Voice Navigation for Blind Users
+# CVision – Voice Navigation for Blind Users

-CVision is a voice-controlled mobile app designed for blind and visually impaired users.
-It provides hands-free navigation and environmental awareness through the phone's camera and GPS.
+**CVision** is a voice-controlled mobile application designed for blind and visually impaired users.
+It enables hands-free navigation and real-time environmental awareness using the phone’s camera and GPS.

-What It Does
+---

+## Overview

+CVision focuses on accessibility through a fully voice-driven experience, allowing users to navigate and understand their surroundings without relying on visual interfaces.

+---

+## Features

+### Voice Navigation
+Say: `navigate to [destination]`
-Voice Navigation - Say "navigate to [destination]" and get turn-by-turn walking directions with blind-friendly instructions (no compass directions like "head north")
+- Provides turn-by-turn walking directions
+- Uses blind-friendly instructions (no compass-based directions like "head north")

-Scene Description - Say "describe my surroundings" and the camera automatically captures what it sees, then speaks out loud what objects are detected (chairs, doors, cars, etc.)
+### Scene Description
+Say: `describe my surroundings`
+- Automatically captures an image using the camera
+- Detects and announces objects such as chairs, doors, and vehicles

+### Hazard Detection
-Hazard Detection - Get audio warnings for obstacles like poles, stairs, curbs, and vehicles Location Awareness - Instantly hear your current location with "where am I" Key Features
+- Provides audio warnings for nearby obstacles
+- Detects hazards such as poles, stairs, curbs, and vehicles

-100% Voice-First - Minimal visual UI, everything works through speech Triple-Tap Wake - Tap anywhere 3 times to wake the app Vibration Feedback - Phone vibrates to indicate turn directions during navigation Auto-Camera Capture - 5-second countdown then automatically takes photo (no button press needed) Free APIs - Uses OpenStreetMap, OpenRouteService, and on-device ML Kit - no paid services Tech Stack
+### Location Awareness
+Say: `where am I`
+- Instantly announces the user’s current location

+---

+## Key Capabilities

+- **Voice-First Design**
+  Minimal visual interface; all core functionality is speech-driven

+- **Triple-Tap Wake**
+  Tap anywhere three times to activate the app

+- **Vibration Feedback**
+  Haptic feedback indicates turn directions during navigation

+- **Auto Camera Capture**
+  5-second countdown before automatically capturing an image (no button interaction required)

+- **Free and Open APIs**
+  Built using:
+  - OpenStreetMap
+  - OpenRouteService
+  - On-device ML Kit
+  No paid services required

+---

+## Tech Stack

+- React Native
+- TypeScript
-React Native + TypeScript + Kotlin (Android Native) + ML Kit + OpenStreetMap
+- Kotlin (Android Native)
+- ML Kit
+- OpenStreetMap

+---

+## Built For

-Built for the Isazi Consulting Accessibility Hackathon.
+Developed for the **Isazi Consulting Accessibility Hackathon**.